 Eric has been a Microsoft development manager or lead for DevDiv (makers of Visual Studio), Office, Xbox, Windows, and Azure.
 Before joining Microsoft in 1995, Eric was a senior principal scientist at The Boeing Company, where he worked in the areas of large-scale visualization, computational geometry, network communications, data-flow languages, and software integration.
 He was the principal architect of FlyThru, the walk-through program for the 20-gigabyte, 500+ million-polygon model of the Boeing 777 aircraft.

 Eric has also worked in computer graphics and CAD for Silicon Graphics, GRAFTEK, and the Jet Propulsion Laboratory.
 During high school summers, Eric wrote finance software for Bank Leumi in New York.
 He holds eight patents, has written two books, earned a B.S. and M.S. in mathematics and a Ph.D. in applied mathematics from Rensselaer Polytechnic Institute, and was a certified performance technologist.
 Eric is also an affiliate professor at the University of Washington’s Bothell campus.

-Outside work, Eric is a husband and proud father of two boys.
-His younger son has autism.
-Eric works on autism insurance benefits and serves on the University of Washington Autism Center board.
-He is also an Affiliate Professor evenings at the University of Washington’s Bothell campus.
-In the few remaining minutes of his day, Eric enjoys going to Seattle Mariners games and reading about psychology, economics, and science fiction.
+Outside work, Eric is a husband and proud father of two sons.
+His appreciation for disability issues in the workplace is personal.
+Eric has dyslexia, and his younger son has autism.
+He works on autism insurance benefits and serves on the University of Washington Autism Center advisory board.
+In the few remaining minutes of his day, Eric enjoys going to Seattle Mariners games and reading psychology, economics, and science fiction books.
 Although Eric shares I. M.’s passion for product, he tries to be a little more tolerant and open-minded.